GoogleChrome/web.dev/src/site/content/en/blog/content-indexing-api/index.md

 This is a **discovery** problem; how can your PWA make users aware of its offline-capable content so that they can discover and view what's available?
-The Content Indexing API is the currently proposed solution to this problem that the Chrome team is experimenting with.
+The Content Indexing API is a solution to this problem.
 The developer-facing portion of this solution is an extension to service workers, which allows developers to add URLs and metadata of offline-capable pages to a local index maintained by the browser.
+That enhancement is available in Chrome 84 and later.

-Once the index is populated with content from your PWA, as well as any other installed PWAs, it will be surfaced by the browser.
-Experiments are also being run to determine how and where this offline content listing will be presented, and the initial plans include a dedicated area of Chrome for Android's **Downloads**
+Once the index is populated with content from your PWA, as well as any other installed PWAs, it will be surfaced by the browser as shown below.
-page:

 <div class="w-columns">
   <figure class="w-figure">